Faichyer/Scene-Light/README.md

-# LedRGB
+# Scene Light
-Scene Light project
+RGB Scene Light project

 An RGB scene light project made my 4 sophomore student.
 It is composed of some features :